 Don’t be put off by my story, mine was an unfortunate and unique situation, and I was a volunteer worker.
 As such, I wasn’t protected by any of the usual employee rights and laws.

 There are more positives than negatives to informing your workplace about your mental health, but unless your mental health is a continuous problem that may affect your work or the safety of others, then you’re not required to tell your workplace.
 Therefore there’s no pressure to do so.

 But if you want to tell your workplace for other reasons or because you feel you need support through them, then I hope this article will help you with that decision.
 It might also be helpful to do a cost/benefit analysis yourself on the matter, to help guide your decision.

-Lastly, if you are looking for support for your mental health then it may be a good idea to start by looking for support elsewhere first, checking out my Global Crisis Lines And Support page might be a good place to start.
+Lastly, if you are looking for support for your mental health then it may be a good idea to start by looking for support elsewhere first.
+You can also check out my Global Crisis Lines And Support and UK Crisis Lines And Support pages for support as a good place to start.
 If you can get your support elsewhere, then it might mean you won’t need to tell your workplace anymore.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of informing your workplace about your mental health in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,